 Retail Stores Flock to the Empire

-It was in October last year that Startempire Wire first reported about Amazon Fresh’s expansion to Murrieta.
+Startempire Wire reported Amazon Fresh’s expansion to Murrieta in October last year.
 Murrieta’s deputy director of economic development broke the news of the Amazon Fresh grocery store opening in the City of Murrieta in the late fall of 2021.
-Murrieta Town Center Shopping Center at Murrieta Hot Springs Rd, Murrieta, CA houses the Amazon Fresh market
+Murrieta Town Center Shopping Center at Murrieta Hot Springs Rd, Murrieta, CA, houses the Amazon Fresh market